shopware/shopware/src/Docs/Resources/current/4-how-to/560-js-storefront-plugin.md

 PluginManager.register('ExamplePlugin', ExamplePlugin);
 ```

-You also can register your plugin conditionally with an css selector.
-The best practice is to use data attributes that control if the plugin should be registered:
+You also can bind your plugin to an DOM element by providing an css selector:

  ```js
  // Import all necessary Storefront plugins and scss files